Currently, VICE apps are categorized broadly into three different spaces:

 - If you have a pre-built analysis such as Shiny built in R, Shiny is used.

-- If you want to work in other Linux-based software, you can launch a virtual deskop using VNC or Apache Guacamole, and work with your tools there.
+- If you want to work in other Linux-based software, you can launch a virtual deskop (KDE, Mate, XFCE4, Gnome, etc) and work with your tools interactively.

 1. What is JupyterLab?¶

-The JupyterLab is an interactive development environment for working with notebooks, code and data.
-Most importantly, JupyterLab has full support for Jupyter Notebooks.
-Additionally, JupyterLab enables you to use text editors, terminals, data file viewers, and other custom components side-by-side with notebooks in a tabbed work area.
+JupyterLab enables you to use text editors, terminals, file viewers, and other custom components side-by-side with notebooks in a tabbed work area.
 JupyterLab provides a high level of integration between notebooks, documents, and activities:

 1.1 What is a Jupyter Notebook?¶